RaisanenMarkus/csharp/docs/part5/part5-3.md

 string t = 123.ToString(); // System.Int32.ToString() instance method
 ```

-In other words, all the basic variables we have been using, are actually just easier way of using methods that are hidden inside the System.
+In other words all the basic variables we have been using are actually just easier way of using methods that are hidden inside the System.

-Introducing a value variable reserves a memory location of fixed size from the memory.
-The size is determined by the type of the variable, and the memory location is where the value of the variable stored at.
+When introducing a value variable it reserves a memory location of fixed size from the memory.
+The size is determined by the type of the variable and the memory location is where the value of the variable stored at.
 In the example below we create three variables.
-Each one has its own memory location, to where the assigned value is copied.
+Each one has its own memory location to where the assigned value is copied.

 ```cs
 int first = 10;